t-aggelos/tokiponedo/README.md

 ### Marker particles
 - `o` denotes the direct object; it is the "direct object" marker.
 In our previous example(`taweru o kasi`), `o` is placed after `taweru`, indicating that `taweru` acts on `kasi`.
 Thereby, `kasi` is the **direct object**; the recipient of `taweru`.
 - `e` the closest to the **vocative** case.
 Saying `e X` is equivelant to "hey X!".
 It can also be used in the place of `wa` to express the **imperative case**; By changing the predicate into a **command**.
 - `wa` is the context/relation marker.
 For instance, `A wa B` means "Because/about/in the context of A, B".
 Most sentences of ours will be constructed this way.
+Using `wa` relates whats after it as the main topic of the clause/sentence.
+For example: `kin wa, mi wa,` would mean something like "additionally, about me".
+We will look into the use of `kin` more analytically in later chapters.
 - `wi` links two verbs.
+- `pi` regroups modification such that what's before it, is modified by what's after it.
+Consider it more of like parenthesis that restructure a phrase such that the head-noun modification happens elsewhere.
+For example, `ma sujo ma ikuwanto` = land vegetable
 ### Pseudo-Particles
 Pseudo particles are words that *can* act like particles, but they're also nouns.
 For example `nanpa`.
+Regarding the use of `wa`, there's no direct way to address the subject of a sentence or clause. wa simply adds context to what's being said.
+Thus, it is a practice to isolate your thoughts as much as possible, or include the subject at the end of a sentence.
+If you want to address multiple distinct subjects (something that can't be achieved by just using pronouns) consider using the particle `ne`.
+For example, if you want to say something like `you and I move to the house`:
+- `mi wa, sina wa, taweru tawa tomo jo mi` = `Regarding me, (the topic changes to be onto sina) you go to the house (owned by) me` = `About me, you go to my house`.
+This understandably makes little sense.
+- `mi ne sina wa taweru tawa tomo jo mi` = `Regarding you and I, move to the house (owned by) me` = `you and I move to my house`.
+This makes a lot more sense for our goal.
 - `nanpa` is the **ordinal particle**; it is like the `-th` suffix in English.
 We will go over in detail about this particle in later chapters.
+- `taso` expresses **contradiction** and/or exclusivity; marking something as contrary or exclusive to the rest.
+It can mean `however, but, only` etc.
+- `ante` expresses **difference** that's not necessarily a *contradiction*.
+Using `wa`; `ante wa`, can mean something like "regarding this other" or "in the other hand".
+- `kin` expresses *addition** and it is an additive marker; marking something as being in some what contextually significant to the rest.
+It can mean `also, additionally` etc.
+### The pseudo-particle `taso`
+The word `taso` can indicate that the marked phrase is the "only" thing that the sentences statement applies to.
+Sentence initially, it marks the whole sentence as contrary to some previous statement, like English "but".
+In some contexts, it can even work as a head-noun.
+### The pseudo-particle `kin`
+`kin` can be appended like a modifier to any phrase, but cannot occur as a head itself.
+The only exception is in the context-phrase `kin wa`, where it marks the whole following sentence as an addition to what was already said.

+#### Examples of different placement:
+- `ron tomo ne soweri pi ma sujo wa, kasi wa, nijan taso wa taweru o kasi` = "At the house and the beast of the forest, regarding (a) plant, only he/she/it move the plant."
+- `njian wa taweru taso o kasi` = "he/she/it only move the plant."
+- `njian kin wa taweru taso o kasi` = `he/she/it *also* move the plant."
+- `taso wa, awijan taweru taso o kasi` = "However, only *they(plural)* can move the plant".
+- `kin wa, ni wa taweru o kasi` = "Furthermore, this moves the plant".
 ### Chaining Verbs
 Verb chaining is a linguistic concept where multiple verbs are linked together in a sentence, to express a sequence of actions or to modify the meaning of one another.
 In this tokiponedo this is done using `wi`.
 For example
 - `taneru wi taweru`  = "originate (to) move."